Niall-OLeary/Incremental-Appointment-Data-Pipeline/README.md

 -- description used to get IAM_USER_ARN code to add to IAM permissions in AWS. desc integration s3_int;

-create or replace file format csv_fileformat type = csv field_delimiter =  ','
+-- file format used to read csv files create or replace file format csv_fileformat type = csv field_delimiter =  ','